triihim/carrotchat/README.md

 # carrotchat
 Chat application built for school's web development -course

-Only tested on newest Chrome at the moment.
-Firefox apparently has some issues.
+Built and tested only on newest Chrome at the moment.
+Other browser have issues.